ahmedcodein/word_guesser/README.md

 ### 5.2.
 Content and Tools

 - [ChatGPT](https://chat.openai.com/auth/login?sso) is used to generate the Background and the Favicon images.
-- [ChatGPT](https://chat.openai.com/auth/login?sso) is used to generate the list of words required for this game.
-- [ChatGPT](https://chat.openai.com/auth/login?sso) is used to to understand various programming concepts.
+It is also used to generate the list of words required for this game.
+Additionally, it is used to understand various programming concepts.
 - [Word counter](https://wordcounter.net/character-count) is used to track the number of characters of each git commit.
 - [Favicon Generator](https://www.favicon.cc/?) is used to generate the Favicon file.
-- [Image Resizer](https://redketchup.io/image-resizer) is used to convert the favicon row image from Web Picture (webp) into Portable Network Graphics (PNG) extension.
+- [Image Resizer](https://redketchup.io/image-resizer) is used to convert the favicon row image from Web Picture (Webp) into Portable Network Graphics (PNG) extension.
 - [Lucid](https://lucid.app/documents#/documents?folder_id=home) is used to create the Conceptual Data Model

 ### 5.3.
 Acknowledgement

 I would like to express my sincere gratitude to Mr. David Bowers for his outstanding mentorship.
-With every project, he proved again and again his dedication and integrity to provide all what a student needs to success.
-His encouragement to use classes for this project and the provision of further resources on the topic have helped me immensely in this project.
+With every project, he proves again and again his dedication and integrity to provide all what a student might need to success.
+Moreover, his advice and encouragement to use classes for this project is particularly appreciated.
+Additionally, the his provision of further resources on the topic has helped me immensely in this project.
 I would also like to thank my family for playing the game and providing their feedback on its outlook and interface.